nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?
 <br/><br/>
-**A**: Install the
-application in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous imPoster home folder.
+**A**: Install the application in the other computer and place your current data folder in the same directory as the newly installed application (overwrite the data folder of the new application if applicable).

 **Q**: How can I send non-JSON data in the request body?
 <br/><br/>